Pride in Your Roots: The Life of a Bengali-American Teenager

 "Goru" or Beef Curry

 This is another commonly seen thing in Bangladeshi cuisine and its beef or chicken curry mixed with potatoes.
-This one is commonly eaten with a side of rice just like like laal shak.
+This one is commonly eaten with a side of rice just like laal shak.

 Now another thing I'd like to discuss is Chittagong, which is the region of Bangladesh I am from.
 The capital city of the division is "Chittagong" or modern-day Chottogram.
 It's a seaside city known as a key point of trade and business within Bangladesh.
 Although you may know Bangla, it's a different thing to know the Chittagong dialect, which is called "Chatgaya" or Chittagonian.
 This dialect is among the hardest to learn in Bangladesh but is spoken by 13 million people.
 In addition to this, the Chittagonian language is said to be more mutually intelligible with the Rohingya language than standard Bengali.
 This dialect is spoken by most of my extended family living in the Chittagong division.
 It is an important part of our culture and although it's a bit hard for me to understand, I try my hardest, and I am working on understanding all parts of the language.